gatlinnewhouse/driveraker/README.md

 driveraker is styled without capitalization.
 The name derives from the term [muckraker](https://en.wikipedia.org/wiki/Muckraker), an insult (or compliment) directed at journalists, I named driveraker such because driveraker aims to integrate Google Drive with a static site generator like Hugo in order to provide a website for a news publication.

+You can read the changelog [here.](https://gatlinnewhouse.github.io/driveraker/changelog) And downloads can be found [here.](https://github.com/gatlinnewhouse/driveraker/releases/tag/v0.1-alpha)

 ### Installation

 Requirements: